Erfinder-Philippines/TESSA/README.md

 TESSA is a powerful tool that can help users to save time, improve the efficiency of their work, and improve the reproducibility of their results.
 If you are a user who is looking for a way to improve your workflow, then you should consider using TESSA.

-**Additional information:** TESSA is a powerful tool, but it is still in its Alpha stage. which means that it is still under development and may not be fully accurate or reliable.
+**Additional information:** TESSA is a powerful tool, but it is still under development and may not be fully accurate or reliable.
 The results of TESSA should always be checked by a human before being used.

 ## Documentations
 - [**Folder Structure**](https://github.com/Erfinder-Philippines/TESSA/blob/master/Doc/FolderStructure.pdf)